SAP/ai-sdk-js/packages/orchestration/README.md

 Use the orchestration client to configure different modules like templating and content filtering along with sending chat completion requests to an orchestration compatible generative AI model.

-You can pass configuration information like for example the LLM to be used for inference and template, as a parameter to the client.

 #### Orchestration client with Templating